 Recognize that you are now at a crossroads with respect to your life, your business, and your charges.

-A strategically directed defense, developed and executed by a respected Southern California Medicare fraud lawyer, like Michael Kraut of the Kraut Law Group, can help you take effective next steps.
+A strategically directed defense, developed and executed by a respected Southern California Medicare fraud lawyer, like Michael Kraut of the Kraut Criminal & DUI Lawyers, can help you take effective next steps.
 However, if you don’t take your situation seriously — e.g. if you fail to retain a creditable, responsible attorney — you may be at risk of a longer than necessary jail sentence, the loss of your license to practice medicine, massive fines, and epic confusion and humiliation.
 Let Michael Kraut, a Harvard Law School educated ex-prosecutor, help you plan your defense.